Statkraft acquires 320MW of Irish solar projects

 The company also reiterated its commitment to a capital spend of €1.5billion in the Irish renewable energy generation sector.

-“We believe that Ireland will need contributions from all forms of renewable energy to meet 2030 binding targets of reaching 70% green energy.
+“We believe that Ireland will need contributions from all forms of renewable energy to meet 2030 binding targets of reaching 70 per cent green energy.
 The acquisition of this 320MW of solar energy further diversifies our own portfolio and continues our upward growth trajectory,” said Statkraft Ireland Managing Director, Kevin O’Donovan.

 Statkraft’s ambition is to become a major wind and solar developer globally, aiming at 2,000 MW of solar and 6,000 MW of wind power capacity by 2025.